Nanoseb/ncTelegram/README.md

 - press `esc` twice to draw a separator at the end of the message list

-- use `ctrl+o` to open the last file sent to the current chan
+- use `ctrl+o` to open the last file sent to the current chan or url

 - to send files you can simply drag and drop them into your terminal or send as a message their path between single quotes (')